Who can enter

 The submitted work should be original to the student and any copyright cleared (if necessary).
 Both works created as a part of the student’s coursework and personal works are accepted for entry.
 Professional works created for clients or due to be published in a professional context will not be accepted.

-There’s a limit of one entry per person.
+There’s a limit of one entry per person per category.
+A work cannot be entered into multiple categories, but a student can enter a different work into a different category where relevant.
 A series or collection of work will be considered as one entry even if it includes several pieces of work.

 We do accept joint entries.
 The prize will be split between each team member in the case of a winning joint entry.